abbyhong8/Weekly-Planner/README.md

 A weekly planner is useful to increase the efficiency and helps people to be self-disciplined.
 I design the planner weekly because week is a suitable period for people to plan.
 # User Stories
-* As a user, I want to be able to add a task to the day I want
+* As a user, I want to be able to add tasks to the day I assigned to
 * As a user, I want to be able to mark a task as completed in one day
 * As a user, I want to be able to check the completion of each task
 * As a user, I want to be able to view the list of tasks on one day
 * As a user, I want to be able to delete a task from one day
 * As a user, I want to be able to start a new week
-* As a user, I want to be able to check the number of all incomplete tasks
+* As a user, I want to be able to check the number of all incomplete tasks in a week